*Article last updated – December 19/23

 DISCOVERY:

-At around 9:00pm on August 14, 1979, the body of a partially-nude female was found lying facedown in the El Rancho parking lot in Las Vegas, Clark County, Nevada.
-A pedestrian was walking through the vacant lot, located at the intersection of Las Vegas Boulevard South and Sahara Avenue, when they came upon the deceased.
+At around 9:00 PM on August 14, 1979, the body of a partially-nude female was found lying facedown in the El Rancho parking lot in Las Vegas, Clark County, Nevada.
+A pedestrian was walking through the vacant lot, at the intersection of Las Vegas Boulevard South and Sahara Avenue, when they came upon the deceased.

-No forms of ID were found with the body, and the only items located at the scene were bottles of liquor and soda.
-Given the location at which she was found, the deceased was given the nickname “Sahara Sue”.
+No forms of ID were found with the body, and the only items at the scene were bottles of liquor and soda.
+Given the location she was found, the deceased was given the nickname “Sahara Sue”.

 AUTOPSY:

-An autopsy performed on the body found the deceased had likely died three to four hours prior, but could have been dead for as long as 24 hours.
+An autopsy performed on the body found the decedent had likely died three-to-four hours prior, but could have been dead for as long as 24 hours.
 The cause of death was homicide by stabbing, with multiple stab wounds noted on her abdomen.
 There was no evidence of sexual assault.

 A toxicology report found Jane Doe had a blood alcohol level of .238, indicating she was quite drunk around the time of her murder.